Do You Have Night Eating Syndrome (NES)?

-Also defined as “midnight hunger,” is primarily characterized as an ongoing, persistent pattern of late-night overeating or binge eating.
+Also known as “midnight hunger,” NES is primarily characterized as an ongoing, persistent pattern of late-night overeating or binge eating.

 What can you do if nighttime eating feels out-of-control?
 Identify the reason(s) you overeat at night and change the trigger.

-Reason #1: You’re starved during the day.
-Not eating enough during the day “sets the table” for overeating at night.
-Eat more regular and well-balanced meals earlier in the day to prevent overeating at night.
+Tip #1: Eat enough during the day.
+Not eating enough “sets the table” for overeating at night.
+Eat more regularly and eat well-balanced meals earlier in the day to prevent overeating at night.

-Reason #3: You need more fun in your life.
+Tip #3: Add more fun to your life.
 Is eating at night your favorite way to relax and wind down?
 Is it the highlight of your day or your primary source of joy/entertainment/fun?
 If so, look at what is missing in your life that might give you a sense of joy, self nurture, comfort, etc… and add that in.
-You may find you are less likely to fulfill that need with food.
+You may then find you’re less likely to fulfill that need with food.

-Reason #4: You’re a creature of habit.
+Tip #4: Shake up your routine.
 We all have routines around eating that involve time of day, location, or activity.
-Shake up your routine to break the habit of eating at night.
-Example: If working on your laptop at the kitchen table is a trigger, move to your office.
-If TV is the trigger to begin snacking, consider whether it’s essential to watch TV at night.
+Changing those routines can help break the habit of eating at night.
+Example: If you’ve developed the habit of eating while working on your laptop at the kitchen table, move to your office.
+If TV is the cue to begin snacking, consider whether it’s essential to watch TV at night.
 If it is, pair TV watching with a new activity.
 Remember that it will take practice, practice, practice before that new habit feels comfortable, so don’t give up if it doesn’t feel great at first.

-Reason #5: You have a hard time catching ZZZs.
+Tip #5: Get plenty of ZZZs.
 Develop a consistent evening routine and follow our tips to avoid sleep deprivation and weight gain.
 When waking can’t be prevented and hunger strikes, have a small collection of go-to foods that are easy to eat and brush out of your teeth quickly so you can get right back to bed, such as a glass of milk, small yogurt or a banana.

 Sometimes, it can be as easy as changing just one thing to break the habit of nighttime eating.
-Eliminating your top trigger(s) for overeating at night is your best plan of attack.
+Better managing the top reason you overeat at night may take care of the whole problem.